You have to wonder…do country artists ever get tired of singing the same songs over and over again? In some cases, the answer is yes.

 There are songs out there that, for whatever reason, their respective artists don’t like to sing.
 But these songs are usually big hits, and are therefore unavoidable.
 You have to give the fans what they want!

-During an interview with People, the four coaches on the current season of The Voice shared the songs that they wish they never had to sing again.
+During an interview with People, the four coaches of Season 13 of The Voice shared the songs that they wish they never had to sing again.
 For Adam Levine, that song would be “Love Somebody,” because it’s too high for him to sing.
 For Miley Cyrus, that song is “Wrecking Ball,” because she’s no longer impressed with it from a lyrical standpoint.
 As for Jennifer Hudson?
 She doesn’t want to sing “And I’m Telling You I’m Not Going” ever again because it bores her now.

 Blake Shelton‘s answer to the question may surprise all of you.
 Coming clean, Shelton revealed that he’d rather not sing “Hillbilly Bone” ever again!